Robin Söderling: 2010: French Open final and career high ranking

 Söderling had a dip in form after poor results in both Rome Masters and Madrid Masters winning just one match against Paolo Lorenzi in Rome.
 His final tournament before Roland Garros was Open de Nice Côte d'Azur where he was the first seed.
-There, after receiving a bye in the first round, he fell in the second round as Olivier Rochus upset the Swede 6–2, 4–6, 4–6.
+There, he fell in the second round to Olivier Rochus.

 Söderling was seeded 5th at the French Open where he defeated Federer for the first time in his career in a tour-level match in the quarterfinals.
 Söderling's victory snapped Federer's streak of 23 consecutive semifinal appearances in Grand Slam tournaments and marked the second consecutive year that Söderling defeated the defending French Open champion.
-In the semifinals, he defeated the 15th seed Tomáš Berdych 6–3, 3–6, 5–7, 6–3, 6–3 to reach his second consecutive French Open final.
+In the semifinals, he defeated the 15th seed Tomáš Berdych in five sets to reach his second consecutive French Open final.
 By this win, Söderling guaranteed himself a then career-high ranking of world No. 6.
-Söderling faced Rafael Nadal in the final and could not stop the Spaniard as he fell 4–6, 2–6, 4–6.
+Söderling faced Rafael Nadal in the final and could not stop the Spaniard as he lost in straight sets.

-After another successful run at Roland Garros, Söderling entered the Wimbledon Championships as the sixth seed where he lost, in the quarterfinals, to eventual champion Rafael Nadal 6–3, 3–6, 6–7(4–7), 1–6.
+Söderling entered the Wimbledon Championships as the sixth seed where he lost, in the quarterfinals, to eventual champion Rafael Nadal in four sets.
 Despite the loss, he cracked into the top 5 for the first time in his career.

-Returning to his native country for the first time since the Davis Cup tie in March, Söderling was seeded top at the Swedish Open; a tournament that he won the previous year.
-He lost in the final against Nicolás Almagro, 5–7, 6–3, 2–6.
+Söderling lost in the final of Swedish Open to Nicolás Almagro.

-After a three-week hiatus from competition, Söderling started off his U.S. hard court season with the ATP World Tour Masters 1000 event Canadian Open where he was seeded 5th, but was defeated by Argentine David Nalbandian 6–4, 4–6, 1–6 in the third round.

-At the Western & Southern Financial Group Masters, Söderling was again the 5th seed and received a bye into the second round where he defeated Lleyton Hewitt 4–6, 6–3, 7–5.
-He lost in the third round to Andy Roddick.
+Söderling started off his U.S. hard court season with the ATP World Tour Masters 1000 event Canadian Open, losing to David Nalbandian in the third round.
+At the Western & Southern Financial Group Masters, Söderling defeated Lleyton Hewitt but lost in the third round to Andy Roddick.